Are you fit to drive?

 If you’re not wearing a seatbelt, you are more than three times more likely to be killed in a crash, than if you’re wearing one.

-Roads and Maritime does not issue a certificate of exemption for seatbelt use.
+Transport for NSW does not issue a certificate of exemption for seatbelt use.

 There are no medical conditions for which a person is unable to wear a seatbelt, although padding or other modifications may be required.
 Health professionals are discouraged from providing seatbelt exemption letters to people.